cedrickchee/cedricchee.com/content/blog/2024-09-13-openai-o1-strawberry/index.md

 +++
 title = "Some Reflection on What OpenAI o1 Reasoning Launch Means" description = "o1 \"think through\" problems before providing solutions. o1 is not GPT.
-It excels in tasks requiring planning and iteration. o1 doesn't surpass GPT-4o in writing creativity. o1 successfully solved the \"river crossing\" riddle.
-This unlocks a new paradigm of model pre-training." date = 2024-09-13T14:00:00Z
+It excels in tasks requiring planning and iteration. o1 doesn't surpass GPT-4o in writing creativity. o1 successfully solved the \"river crossing\" riddle and a crossword puzzle.
+This unlocks a new paradigm of model pre-training. o1 is great in many ways but it isn't superior in all areas." date = 2024-09-13T14:00:00Z
 #updated = 2022-11-10
 #weight = 0